Published by Lilo H. Stainton in NJ Spotlight

 Matt D’Oria, the Quality Institute’s chief transformation officer, said his organization intends to track the state’s progress on the effort.
 The data gaps came to light through the group’s work on the Medicaid 2.0 blueprint, a reform plan it released in March 2017.

 Transparency is a goal

 “An important part of our mission is to promote data transparency as a way of improving quality and reducing cost,” D’Oria said, stressing that the goal is to create an easily accessible database of Medicaid spending that could be used as “the bible,” or unquestioned source, for comparing costs in the Garden State.
 “And there are regional variances in the state that we’re trying to drill down on and understand why,” he added.

 New Jersey’s Medicaid program, called Family Care, insures nearly 1.8 million residents and costs about $15 billion, at least two-thirds of which is covered by the federal government.
-The DHS posts detailed, broken down by income level and county, among other factors, allowing viewers to track changes over time.
+The DHS posts detailed monthly enrollment statistics, broken down by income level and county, among other factors, allowing viewers to track changes over time.